Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 export type AppRouter = typeof appRouter;
 ```

-- every queries and mution added to separt file maintainable code
+- every queries and mutation added to separt file maintainable code

 > [!IMPORTANT]
 > please check the version of trpc on documentation.

-- the mutation have some properties called onsucess,onerror and etc these are very use full when control the page fuctionality.
+- the mutation have some properties called onsucess,onerror and etc these are very use full when control the page functionality.

 ```typescript
 const { mutate: deleteFile } = trpc.deleteFile.useMutation({